 The first thing you need to know about chocolate is that most of the good stuff is vegan.
 In fact, most chocolate connoisseurs consider milk chocolate to be an abomination.
 Dark chocolate is the real stuff.

 When it comes to chocolate, the spectrum of quality is as wide as that of wine.
-Every brand of dark chocolate that even aspires to being taken seriously will have a percentage of cocoa mass listed on the front of its package.
+Every brand of dark chocolate that aspires to being taken seriously will list its percentage of cocoa mass on the package.
 The higher the percentage, the stronger the chocolate flavor, but this also bring more bitterness.
 Once you reach 80 percent you’re heading into the territory favored by chocolate connoisseurs.
 Lindt and some other brands even have 90% offerings, which is only for the seriously committed, and akin to drinking Wild Turkey 101 neat.

 Dark chocolate might initially seem unpleasantly bitter.
 If you grew up devouring Hershey Kisses and Nestle Crunch Bars, it may take you some time to acquire a taste for 80+ percent chocolate.
 Perhaps the best way forward is to start with vegan chocolate in the 70 percent range, and then gradually work your way up to higher percentages.

 But if what you’re really craving—chocolate snobs be damned—is the mild flavor of milk chocolate, fear not; three all-vegan companies offer what you’re seeking:

 Much of the world’s chocolate—even expensive gourmet vegan dark chocolate—is produced by exploited or enslaved workers.
 Fortunately, many vegan chocolate brands carry a fair-trade label.
 The best resource to learn more about fair-trade chocolate is through this regularly-updated list published by the Food Empowerment Project.

-Considering Amazon.com has great prices on most things, their vegan chocolate selection leaves much to be desired.
-Most of the vegan chocolates they carry are quite overpriced, but there are a few notable exceptions.
-Here are the vegan fair-trade chocolates Amazon generally keep in stock:
+Although Amazon.com has great prices on most products, they fall short when it comes to chocolate.
+Many of the vegan chocolates they carry are quite overpriced.
+But they do have a few good deals.
+Here are the vegan fair-trade chocolates Amazon generally keeps in stock: